jeanlauliac/hazel/README.md

     expected from the start, minimal configuration needed.
 -   **Batteries included:** an average-sized app should need no external plugin.
     Rich library of form controls.
 -   **Instant preview:** modify an item on your laptop, have it reload instantly on your phone, without losing any state.
--   **Visual entities:** create, edit entities in a graph of data that backs up your app, and connect these entities to content on screen.
+-   **Visual entities:** create, edit entities in a graph of data that backs up your app, connect these entities to content on screen, and connect back forms to feed the entities.